czernous/persian-hugo/exampleSite/content/post/why-mac-cosmetics-is-one-of-my-favourite-foundation-brands-in-the-uk.md

 ## **The Takeaway**

 If you are looking for a foundation that doesn’t feel heavy, has good coverage, blends well with a nice even finish and is good value for money.
 Then this one is right for you.

+Are you a small business owner?
+Need of a review for your products?
+[Get in touch](https://www.ruthchernous.com/contact/ "Contact me")